 They think it's been stolen from them.

-Ken Blackwell denying Oh, and guess who joined that rant today?
+Oh, and guess who joined that rant today?

 New York Times.

-I'm telling you that Rob I'm not kidding.
+I'm telling you that I'm not kidding.

 I've got it here in a stack.

-New York Times and an editorial on how Ken Blackwell is the culprit in Ohio and he must be stopped and blah, blah.
+New York Times and an editorial on how Ken Blackwell is the culprit in Ohio and he must be stopped and blah, blah, blah.

-And it's all about they they just can't accept that they are no longer a monopoly or that they are even losers or a minority.
+And it's all about they just can't accept that they are no longer a monopoly or that they are even losers or a minority.

-Uh and so they they've constructed this reality where they still have the power they used to have, they still have the ability to wield it and exercise it.
+And so they've constructed this reality where they still have the power they used to have.

 But then certain things come along and slap them upside the head like two Supreme Court nominations they can't stop.